 The OSP subaward team issues and negotiates teaming agreements when Georgia Tech is the lead on the proposal.
-Download the Teaming Agreement Routing Form from the OSP Form Library.
+Download the Teaming Agreement Routing Form.

 What if a non-disclosure agreement (NDA) is needed between GT and a subrecipient/subcontractor?

 NDAs for research related activities are negotiated by Georgia Tech's Office of Exchange Agreements.
 Additional information can be found here.

 What should be considered in completing a technical cost analysis?